ickb/proposal/README.md

 ### NervosDAO Illiquidity

-NervosDAO is possibly the most important smart-contract of Nervos Layer 1 (L1 for short).
-Briefly a CKB holder can lock his CKB in exchange for a receipt of that specific deposit.
-Every 180 epochs (~30 days) the holder can exchange back his receipt to unlock his deposit plus the accrued Interests.
-This creates an illiquidity for CKB depositor.
+The NervosDAO is possibly the most important smart-contract of Nervos Layer 1 (L1).
+A CKB holder can lock his CKB in the NervosDAO in exchange for a receipt of that specific deposit.
+Every 180 epochs (~30 days) the holder has the option of exchanging his receipt to unlock his initial deposit plus accrued interest.
+This creates an illiquidity for depositor while the CKB is locked.

 ### Untapped Potential

-In the Nervos ecosystem exists the untapped potential for a Protocol that liquefies and bridges NervosDAO interests from L1 to L2.
-This Protocol could enable CKB-based [Initial Stake Pool Offerings](https://www.meld.com/ispo) (ISPO for short), the official Nervos DAO community voting mechanism and a multitude more L1 & L2 applications!
+There exists untapped potential in the Nervos ecosystem for a protocol that can liquify NervosDAO accrued interest and bridge it from L1 to L2.
+This protocol could enable CKB-based [Initial Stake Pool Offerings](https://www.meld.com/ispo) (ISPO), where users can lock CKB to support new early stage projects without losing their original CKB deposit.
+The protocol could also be used to enable a community voting mechanism with funds locked in the NervosDAO, as well as a multitude more L1 & L2 applications!

-In particular this Protocol could enable the future Hexmate development of an ISPO, which I highly support and anticipate!

-## Solution Bird View
+## Solutions

 ### DCKB (Unmaintained)

 In the past there has been an effort to tackle this challenge by [NexisDAO with dCKB](https://docs.nexisdao.com/nexisdao/mint-dckb).
 Their approach is to tokenize the holder receipt, which in turn becomes tradeable and so the holder keeps being liquid.
 The issue with their approach is that only the original owner can unlock the deposit.
-Currently dCKB seems unmaintained.
+Currently dCKB does not appear to be actively maintained.

 ### Enter CKB++

-CKB++ is provisional name for a [sUDT token](https://talk.nervos.org/t/rfc-simple-udt-draft-spec/4333) that represents deposits in the Protocol.
-As with dCKB, CKB++'s approach is to tokenize NervosDAO receipts, but with a twist: the Protocol owns all the CKB deposits and maintains a pool of them.
+CKB++ is the provisional name for a [sUDT token](https://talk.nervos.org/t/rfc-simple-udt-draft-spec/4333) that represents deposits in the protocol.
+As with dCKB, CKB++'s approach is to tokenize NervosDAO receipts, but with a twist: the protocol owns all the CKB deposits and maintains a pool of them.
 This means that all the deposits and withdrawals are shared, so anyone can use anyone else's deposit to exit once it's mature.

+This solves two problems with NervosDAO.
+It allows CKB that is locked in the NervosDAO to remain liquid and truly be used as a normal currency, and it allows CKB++ to be converted back to CKB quickly at any time without having to wait for maturity.

 ### Water Mill Analogy

 As a [water mill](https://tenor.com/view/water-wheel-mill-gif-19806697) has many distinct buckets, each at different wheel positions, in which the water is:

-- collected;
-- kept and transported;
+- Collected
-- released;
+- Maintained
-- ...
+- Released

-In the same way, the Protocol can have many distinct liquidity buckets, each at different stages of maturity, in which CKB are:
+In the same way, the protocol can have many distinct liquidity buckets, each of them constantly moving at different stages of maturity:

-- collected: users deposit CKB and receive CKB++;
+- Collected: Users deposit CKB into liquidity buckets and receive CKB++.
-- kept to accrue interests;
+- Maintained: Liquidity buckets accrue interest in the NervosDAO.
-- released: if a user wants to exchange CKB++ for CKB and there is a deposit at maturity, then he can release the locked CKB;
+- Released: If a user wants to exchange CKB++ for CKB, they can use any liquidity bucket that is at maturity.
-- ...

 ### Feedback

-Jordan Mack words on Nervos L1 & CKB++:
+Jordan Mack's comments on Nervos L1 & CKB++:
 > In a more abstract sense, this doesn't violate any of intentions of the platform.
 The CKB that is staked is still out of circulation.
 CKB++ does not grant the holder the ability to store data on the blockchain.
 In the most pure sense, CKB++ is enabling the functionality that dCKB was trying to achieve.
 It better solves the problem because anyone can unlock the original CKB from the NervosDAO using CKB++ instead of requiring the original owner to unlock it as with dCKB.

 ## Team